watsonforprez/watsonforprez.github.io/_posts/2016-05-23-great-question.markdown

 layout:     post
 title:      Great Question
 date:       2016-05-23 5:57:24
-summary:    I get asked a fantastic question regarding the role of the president
+summary:    I get asked a fantastic question regarding the role of the president, and encourage you to educate yourself on my positions before Friday!

 categories: strengths technology ideas
 ---